Grant Cycle Opens: July 5, 2017

 The average grant size will be in the $10,000-$20,000 range.
 Please do not request more than $20,000.
 If you are requesting $5,000 or less, please choose this option under “Amount Requested” and follow the instructions on the application.

-Indirect Costs of up to 10% of the total project budget will be considered for funding.
-Anything over 10% will not be considered.
+Indirect or Administrative Costs of up to 15% of the total project budget will be considered for funding.
+Anything over 15% will not be considered.
+General Operating requests are restricted to autism-specific organizations.

 - Other New England States including Vermont, New Hampshire, Maine, Rhode Island and Connecticut